 Russian born adventuress, Ksenia always dreamed of moving to a sunny, beach paradise.
 Her dream came true when she moved abroad to live in Vietnam, but she soon realized that her paradise dream came with a price.
-Horses in Vietnam were not very common or in poor health.
+She had to ask herself: Are there horses in Vietnam?
 How could she settle in a country without horses?
 How would she find a vet or farrier?
 What if she needed supplies which did not exist there?
 Would her love of horses have to disappear forever?
 Or would it be possible to turn her beach life into a true paradise?

 Author: Krystal Kelly